rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 ## Compiling RLMeta itself

-Now that we have an understanding of RLMeta, let's look at the command that compiles the RLMeta compiler itself:
+Now that we have an understanding of RLMeta, let's look at the command that compiles the RLMeta compiler itself from the source code:

 $:shell:rlmeta-poster-2:python rlmeta.py --embed SUPPORT src/support.py --support --compile src/parser.rlmeta --compile src/codegenerator.rlmeta --compile src/assembler.rlmeta --copy src/main.py > rlmeta-raw.py